emacs-mirror/emacs/mps/manual/source/mmref/lang.rst

     Lua

-        Lua is a dynamically typed language developed by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes in 1993.
-The language supports object-oriented and functional styles of programming, and is designed to be easily embedded as an extension language in a larger programming system.
+        Lua is a dynamically typed language created by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes in 1993.
+The language supports object-oriented and functional styles of programming, and is designed to be easily embedded in a larger programming system as an extension or scripting language.

-        Lua use :term:`automatic memory management` and comes with an :term:`incremental <incremental garbage collection>`
+        Lua uses :term:`automatic memory management` and comes with a :term:`non-moving <non-moving garbage collector>`
+        :term:`incremental <incremental garbage collection>`
         :term:`garbage collector` supporting soft real time
         applications.
 This uses a software :term:`barrier (1)` in